jcs-legacy/ivy-describe-modes/README.md

 # ivy-describe-modes
 > Ivy interface to `describe-mode`.

+`ivy-describe-modes` provides a Ivy interface to Emacs’s `describe-mode`.
+It lists the major mode, active minor modes, and inactive minor modes using Ivy, and provides actions for each mode.

 ## Contribution

 If you would like to contribute to this project, you may either